GISMentors/isprs-summer-school-2016/lesson3/modeler.rst

 Flooding Model Example
 ----------------------

-In our example will be create model to simulate flooding using :grasscmd:`r.lake` (see :doc:`Lesson 2 <../lesson2/hydrology>`).
-The model will also print flooded area in hectares (:grasscmd:`r.report`) and outputs new vector map containing flooded roads (:grasscmd:`v.overlay`).
+In our example will be created a model to simulate flooding using :grasscmd:`r.lake` (see :doc:`Lesson 2 <../lesson2/hydrology>`).
+The model will also print flooded area in hectares (:grasscmd:`r.report`) and output new vector map containing flooded roads (:grasscmd:`v.overlay`).
 This step requires to create vector map of flooded area using :grasscmd:`r.recode` and :grasscmd:`r.to.vect`.
 The length of flooded roads can be printed using :grasscmd:`v.to.db`.